-A top priority for the Port is to decarbonize operations and provide the infrastructure and/or alternative technologies to achieve this goal.
-Projects include the Port Hueneme Reducing Emissions Sustaining Health (PHRESH) Plan which includes projects to implement air quality improvement initiatives with a FY2022 focus on on-Port decarbonization via green energy infrastructure installation and off-Port diesel particulate matter monitoring.
-In FY2023 the program will ramp up with further engineering of zero emission infrastructure on-Port and increased monitoring and the growth of a public website to share and display data.
-The Port has also continued its proactive engagement in the development of a clean air action plan in partnership with the local air quality regulatory agency, the Ventura County Air Pollution Control District (VCAPCD).
-This plan will be the first time in the State that a port and its air quality regulator have teamed up to write a clean air plan together.
-The plan will assess and address the Port's emissions, air quality requirements and goals for the Port, future growth scenarios, emission control strategies, community involvement, strategy funding, implementation and monitoring.
+A top priority for the Port is to decarbonize operations and provide the infrastructure and/or alternative technologies to achieve this goal of zero emissions operations.
+Projects include the Port Hueneme Reducing Emissions Supporting Health (PHRESH) Plan which includes projects to implement air quality improvement initiatives with a FY2023 focus on on-Port clean energy infrastructure planning and off-Port diesel particulate matter monitoring.
+In FY2024 the Port's decarbonization efforts will ramp up with further engineering and construction of zero emission infrastructure on-Port including shore-power and cargo handling equipment infrastructure.
+The Port will also continue its proactive engagement with the planned deployment of a regional air quality monitoring network in partnership with the local air quality regulatory agency, the Ventura County Air Pollution Control District (VCAPCD), community partners and the Environmental Protection Agency.

 November 15 of FY2022, the Board of Harbor Commissioners proactively and unanimously approved a Resolution committing the Port to the decarbonization of its operations.
 In this Resolution a goal has been set for all Port trucking to be zero emission by at least 2035 for short haul/drayage and at least 2045 for long haul.
-It also set ambitious goals to exceed the 2025 Air Resources Board (ARB) regulations of zero emission at berth regulations for ocean car carrier vessels and will continue to engineer and if possible, begin construction on the North Terminal shorepower system this fiscal year.
-To achieve the Board's Resolution, the Port successfully applied for a \$200,000 California Energy Commission (CEC) grant.
-Funds will be used to develop the Port's Zero Emission Blueprint Project that will map out the Port's pathway to decarbonization with sustainable fuels.
-The final blueprint is expected to be largely completed by March 30, 2023.
+The Port will also be focused on the Air Resources Board (ARB) regulations of zero emission at berth regulations for car carrier vessels and will continue to engineer and begin construction on the North Terminal shore-power system in FY2024.
+To achieve the Board's Resolution, the Port is performing a Zero Emission Blueprint Project that maps out the Port's pathway to decarbonization with sustainable fuels, a project being funded with a \$200,000 California Energy Commission (CEC) grant.
+The ZE Blueprint will connect with additional Climate Action and Adaptation Planning to be initiated in FY2024, efforts to help ensure the Port continues to reach its robust environmental goals.

-Other important FY22 Environmental Stewardship projects included:
+Other important FY2023 Environmental Stewardship projects included: